crf199274/mcu/esp32/libraries/WiFiEspAT/README.md

 ### the WiFiServer class differences

-The AT firmware supports only one TCP server.
+The standard AT firmwares support only one TCP server.
+The ESP_ATMod firmware supports multiple servers (uncomment `#define WIFIESPAT_MULTISERVER` in src/utility/EspAtDrv.h).

 * `begin` has optional parameters maxConnCount (default 1) and serverTimeout in seconds (default 60)
 * `beginSSL` ESP32 only. starts the server for secure connections.
-AT2 expects all client data of the SSL server to be read at once, so it only works with large WIFIESPAT_CLIENT_RX_BUFFER_SIZE or large buffer provided for read. see the WebServerSSL example
 * `end` to stop the server (the Arduino WiFi libraries can't stop a server)
 * `accept` like in new [Ethernet library](https://www.arduino.cc/en/Reference/EthernetServerAccept). see the AdvancedChatServer